BHP exits diamonds with sale to Harry Winston

 Miner BHP - which has been narrowing its portfolio to focus on larger, long-life assets - announced the sale almost a year after it first said it planned to pull out of diamonds and would sell assets including its 80 percent stake in EKATI, the cornerstone of its diamond business.

-One of several jewelers that have gone into mining to secure access to diamonds, Harry Winston has long been named as a potential suitor for EKATI - it already partners rival Rio Tinto (RIO.L) at nearby Diavik, with a 40 percent stake.
+One of several jewelers that have gone into mining to secure access to diamonds, Harry Winston has long been named as a potential suitor for EKATI - it is already a partner of rival Rio Tinto (RIO.L) at nearby Diavik, with a 40 percent stake.

-The luxury jeweler had been expected to focus its attention on Diavik after Rio said earlier this year it was following BHP's lead and would consider the sale of its diamond assets.
+But the jeweler had been expected to focus its attention on Diavik after Rio said earlier this year it was following BHP's lead and would consider sale of its diamond assets.
 Harry Winston has a right of first refusal on Diavik.

 Harry Winston's decision to buy EKATI in a debt-funded deal, after months of negotiations, is expected by industry sources to put off any deal for Diavik, given the company's modest $1.1 billion market value - but not necessarily for good.